kuzm/save2memrise/README.md

 ## Investigate Memrise API

-Sniff traffic of the Memrise mobile app with Packet Capture app on your Android device.
-Capture app produces *.pcap files that can be stored in `Download` folder of your Android device.
-If you can't see these files when browsing your device's files with Android File Transfer from your Mac via MTP, rebuild your device's SD index.
-To rescan your SD, use SD Card Scanner Pro app from Google Play.

-*Update*: Sniff traffic from decks.memrise.com by using Developer tools in Chrome.
+Sniff traffic from decks.memrise.com by using Developer tools in Chrome.
 Memrise REST API is no longer used.

 ## Troubleshooting